Iandavidk/Iandavidk/README.md

-- 👋 Hi, I’m @Iandavidk
+- 👋 Hi, I’m Ian Wangui
-- 👀 I’m interested in ...Coding Projects.
+- 👀 I’m interested in ...Data Science and Analytics
-- 🌱 I’m currently learning ...Full-Stack Software Engineering.
+- 🌱 I’m currently learning ...Data Science at WorldQuant University
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...Kaggle Projects
-- 📫 How to reach me ...Twitter..@Iandavidk
+- 📫 How to reach me ...Twitter..@eandavid6

 <!---
 Iandavidk/Iandavidk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.